 Co-creation: an essential capability

-Co-creation isn’t only a confidence booster; for more than a third of respondents (38%) it is something that they consider to be an essential capability for any organisation that wishes to thrive in a digitally disrupted marketplace.
+Co-creation isn’t only a confidence booster; for more than a third of respondents (38%) it is something that they consider to be an essential capability for any organization that wishes to thrive in a digitally disrupted marketplace.

 The concept of pooling knowledge, ideas and resources with a technology partner - “the ability to co-create with a technology expert to deliver our digital strategy” - is seen as more important even than issues such as nurturing the right people and talent (37%) or company vision (17%).